Elizabeth Edmondson: Masters swimming

 In 2006, she started to participate in competitive swimming again when she joined the Stadium Masters Swimming Club.
 In 2008, she qualified for the FINA World Masters Championships and swam a personal best time in the 800m Freestyle.
 From 2007 to 2009, she competed in several swimming events in a variety of strokes and distances around Australia in the women's 55–59 age group.
 In October 2007, at the 11th Australian Masters Games, she won 7 individual gold medals and a 1 gold in a relay as a disabled swimmer.
-She also won a bronze medal in a member of a team in an abled bodied relay event.
+She also won a bronze medal in a member of a team in an able bodied relay event.